Ayon-SSP/Learning_java/tuts_java/Core-advanced.md

 #### JavaBean:
 If any class full fils below its a Java Bean
-1. Class has default constructor
+1. Class MUST has default constructor
 2. class has private data members
 3. class has public getter and setter for private datamembers
 4. No public arg-constructor